 Direction

-From Nuremberg main station it is a short walk of about ten minutes to rent a bike.
+It is a short walk of around ten minutes from Nuremberg Central Station to hire a bike.

-To do so, walk from the south exit along Hummelsteiner Weg, turn left at Humboldtplatz and then immediately into Dovestraße.
-There you will find the bicycle rental Rent a bike.
+To do this, walk along Hummelsteiner Weg from the south exit, turn left at Humboldtplatz and then immediately into Dovestraße.
+There you will find the Rent a bike hire centre.

 rent a bike Nuremberg

-At the private bike rental in Nuremberg, you can choose from a wide range of bikes: from Holland bikes to tracking bikes, from city bikes to pedelecs.
-The bike rental also offers a storage service for excess luggage and tours with professional and certified city guides.
+With private bike hire in Nuremberg, you can choose from a wide range of bikes: from Dutch bikes to tracking bikes, from city bikes to pedelecs.
+The bike hire also offers a storage service for excess luggage and tours with professional and certified city guides.
 Rent a bike is available from 9:00 to 18:30.

 Dovestraße 10